Mennonites in Mexico: Present

 In Chihuahua, Mennonites continue their lifestyle with several reforms, such as the use of automobiles.
 They coexist, learning Spanish, and English, alongside their Plautdietsch language, living side by side with the castizos in the hill country of the state.
 During the harvest season they employ a considerable number of Tarahumara people from the nearby Copper Canyon area.
 About 50,000 Mennonites reside near the city of Cuauhtémoc in Chihuahua.

 In Durango, there are 32 Mennonite communities (30 in Nuevo Ideal Municipality and 2 in Santiago Papasquiaro Municipality).

-Mennonites in Durango number reached a top of 8,000 in 2011, now they are 6,500; most of them live in Nuevo Ideal.
-Nuevo Ideal's lies around 124 km north of the city of Durango.
-Once in Nuevo Ideal, it becomes central transit point where the main roads that communicate Northwest and Northeast Durango separate (the road going northwest to Santa Catarina de Tepehuanes is paved while the one going to Escobedo, Durango towards the northeast, is a dirt road).
-Mennonites benefit from this transit point since many travelers and truck drivers stop in Nuevo Ideal in search of Menonita Cheese.
+The number of Mennonites in Durango peaked at 8,000 in 2011 but the current population is about 6,500, most of whom live in Nuevo Ideal.
+Nuevo Ideal is located about 124 km north of the city of Durango on the Carretera Durango - Guanaceví (Durango - Guanaceví Highway) to Santa Catarina de Tepehuanes.
+Many travelers and truck drivers stop in Nuevo Ideal in search of queso menonita, a local variety of cheese.